Philip Steven Wells

-Philip Steven Wells, M.D., M.Sc., FRCPC is a Canadian hematologist and current chair and Chief of Medicine at the University of Ottawa and The Ottawa Hospital.
+Philip Steven Wells is a Canadian hematologist and current chair and Chief of Medicine at the University of Ottawa and The Ottawa Hospital.
 He is considered an expert in thromboembolic disorders and is known for developing the Wells risk score for pulmonary embolism and deep vein thrombosis.

 Early life

 Wells was born and raised in Kincardine, Ontario.
 An athletic student, he was highly active in his high school athletic team.
 In 1978, he attained Canadian National Junior Champion status as a high jumper.

 Education

 Wells attended the University College, Toronto for his undergraduate degree in 1978.
 While there, he competed on the varsity track and field team and placed second in the Canadian Senior Track and Field Championships/1982 Commonwealth Games Trials meeting the Olympic standard of 2.18 metres that year.

 Wells attended the University of Ottawa for medical school, graduating with his M.D. magna cum laude in 1984.
 During his time there, he was a member of the University of Ottawa varsity basketball team in 1982.
 He completed his internship at Ottawa Civic Hospital in 1985 and, after a year working as an Emergency Physician and doing Family Medicine locums, he completed his Internal Medicine residency at the University of Ottawa in 1989.
 He completed a fellowship in hematology at McMaster University Medical School in 1991 and completed a M.Sc. in Clinical Epidemiology at McMaster University in 1994.